NTIA/WEnets/matlab/readme.md

 - `L = 0`: normalization off
 - `L = 1`: normalization on (Default)

 `ctlInfo.segmentStep = S` specifies the segment step (stride) and is an integer with value 1 or greater.
-Default `S = 48,000`.
+Default is `S = 48,000`.
 WAWEnet requires a full 3 seconds of signal to generate a result.
 If the input speech (vector or `.wav` file) is longer than 3 seconds multiple results may be produced. `S` specifies the number of samples to move ahead in the vector or file when extracting the next segment.
 The default value of 48,000 gives zero overlap between segments.
 Using this default any input less than 6 sec. will produce one result, based on just the first 3 sec.
 A 6 sec. input will produce two results.
 If `S = 24,000` for example, segment overlap will be 50%, a 4.5 sec. input will produce 2 results and a 6 sec. input will produce 3 results.
+In all cases an additional final value is produced.
+That value is the mean of all segment results that are associated with segments that have speech activity factor greater than 0.45.
+If there are no such segments, the final result is NaN.

 `ctlInfo.channel = C` specifies a channel number to use when the input speech is in a multi-channel `.wav` file.
 Default is `C = 1`.